naufalpram/paragraph-manipulation/README.md

 # Paragraph Manipulation

-A simple web-based tool built with React and Vite for performing various text manipulation tasks.
-This application provides functionality to modify paragraphs, offering a quick and efficient way to process text data.
+A simple web-based proof of concept built with React and Vite for performing text manipulation integrated with custom context menu.
+This application provides functionality to modify paragraphs, and comparing the modification process with vanilla HTML and Quill JS.

 ## Features
-Text Manipulation: Perform a range of text operations such as reversing, capitalizing, and formatting paragraphs.
+Text Manipulation: Perform a text operations such as highlighed text replacement in paragraphs.
-Responsive Design: Built with Tailwind CSS for a mobile-friendly experience.

 ## Installation
 Clone this repository: